 How to Adjust PowerPoint Map Templates

-Let's walk through five visual adjustments that you can make to a map slide to customize them for your use.
+Let's walk through five visual adjustments that you can make to a map slide in PPT to customize them for your use.
 Then, I'll show you how to move the slide to your existing deck.

 1. Change the Gradient Overlay

 The blue-green style in this template may not fit in with your existing slides.
 Luckily, it's no problem to change these gradients to a different color.